about

 being moved as well as moving.

-The act of listening has led me to consider the natural materials I engage with—branches, stones, water, moss—not as tools, but as portals into behaviour states—ways of being that ripple through sound.
+The act of listening has led me to consider the natural materials and forces I engage with—branches, stones, water, moss, air, gravity—not as tools, but as portals into behaviour states—ways of being that ripple through sound.

-My goal is to create a space where the human and the more-than-human coalesce—where sound is not produced but arises through relation.
+My hope is to create a space where the human and the more-than-human coalesce—where sound is not produced but arises through relation.
 A space where:

 gestures carry histories